-Looking for an excuse to dress scary this spooky season?
-Look no further than Ghoul-Stock at Backdock Arts in the Valley, a ghoulish-themed party with live bands, fire twirling, trick ‘r’ treat bags and more.
+Looking for an excuse to dress sexy and spooky this Halloween?
+Look no further than Ghoul-Stock at Backdock Arts in the Valley, a ghoulish-themed party with live bands, burlesque performances, models, story tellers, comedians, roving performances, stalls and more.

 Celebrate Halloween on the river with this spooktacular boat party.
 Think epic costumes, DJs and more as you take in the scenic sights of the Brisbane River.
-The boat will depart from Brisbane Botanic Gardens at 6.45pm on Friday, October 28 and return at 10pm.
+There are two party boats – one on Friday, October 27 and another on Saturday, October 28 – that will depart from Brisbane Botanic Gardens at 6.45pm and return at 10pm.